themasterchiefdev/Az204Training/Integration-mechanics/Integration Mechanics-05-05-2021.md

 ## Constraints

-Each requirement should be having the a set of unit tests covering both the happy and sad execution paths.
+1. Each requirement should be having the a set of unit tests covering both the happy and sad execution paths.
+2. Make sure you don't overload PrintIQ API by sending 1000's of requests which would cause increased stress on the PrintIQ Database.
+3. The solution should be cost effective.